As we study books, courses, and research for ourselves and for TPM’s article and courses, we also share what we learn as

 1. Power (Best of)

 This one took me so long to prepare!

 Weeks of whittling down books and deciding which one was most instructive when it comes to power and (social) power dynamics.

-In the end, after two days of actually working, writing, editing and changing, I finally came up with this list:
+In the end, after two days of thinking, writing, editing and changing, I finally came up with this list: